Selling, buying or transferring a property

 Before the completion of the sale you, or your solicitor, should:

-- obtain any relevant information and supporting documentation from the seller (Property History Summary, property ID, valuation band or valuation, basis for their valuation and details of any exemption claimed)
+- Obtain relevant information and supporting documentation from the seller.
+This includes the Property History Summary, property ID, valuation band or valuation, basis for their valuation and details of any exemption claimed.

-- check whether there is any outstanding tax, interest or penalties in relation to that property.
-Any unpaid tax will attract interest.
+- Check whether there is any outstanding tax, interest or penalties in relation to the property.
+Any unpaid tax will attract interest and remain a charge on the property until it is paid.
+You should ensure that all outstanding liabilities have been paid by the seller before completion of the sale.

-- ensure that the Household Charge is fully paid
+- Ensure that the Household Charge (HHC) is fully paid.

 Buying a derelict property - Stamp Duty implications